It is tax season. My clients (and myself) are trying to find ways to pay the taxes that they owe to the IRS and State Franchise Tax Board.

 So one of the requirements is that the returns must have been actually filed.

-For a recap of what is required, see my bankruptcy tax discharge page.
+For a recap of the other elements required, see my bankruptcy tax discharge page.

 You do not accomplish anything by delaying or failing to file your tax return.